jessepav/lacygoill-wiki-backup/vim/abbrev.md

                             v
     let c = nr2char(getchar(0))

-It  prevents the  latter from  waiting  for a  character  to be  written in  the typeahead buffer when the latter is empty:
+It  prevents `getchar()`  from waiting  for  a character  to be  written in  the typeahead buffer when the latter is empty:

    - if there's one, it consumes it